matloff/worthycsds/README.md

 Write little **bash** shell scripts to help you with your daily work, automating tasks.
 Write larger programs for your own personal use.
 Make sure it's something you WILL use, for motivation.
+You will grow from these projects as much as you will from any class, probably more.

 ## Make real USE of what you learn